Below are reservation questions and answers regarding making a fishing reservation or the process of reserving a fishing

 Do I need a license?

 You are required to have a fishing license in Florida, so you have three different options to choose from to get one.
 The good news for Florida residents is ages under 16 and over 65 are not required to have one!

-Once you have arrived: – Licenses can be purchased at Bass Pro Shops, Wal-Mart or local tackle shop..
+Once you have arrived: – Licenses can be purchased at Bass Pro Shops, Wal-Mart, or a local tackle shop.

 At the boat ramp or before: – Dial (888) FISH-FLORIDA and they will provide you with an authorization # over the phone.

-Our most convenient, on the internet you can find mutable different location for fishing license.
+Our most convenient, on the internet you can find a mutable different locations for fishing license.